“Does this piece of equipment need a permit from the SCAQMD?”

 When determining whether a piece of equipment needs a permit, you need to refer to each of these three rules:

-- AQMD Rule 219: Equipment Not Requiring a Written Permit Pursuant to Regulation II
+- SCAQMD Rule 219: Equipment Not Requiring a Written Permit Pursuant to Regulation II

-- AQMD Rule 222: Filing Requirements for Specific Emission Sources Not Requiring a Written Permit Pursuant to Regulation II
+- SCAQMD Rule 222: Filing Requirements for Specific Emission Sources Not Requiring a Written Permit Pursuant to Regulation II

 Simply knowing the rules is not enough to assess their applicability to permitting.
 You also need to know how the rules are related to one another so that you can approach the permitting applicability process systematically.